 6) We trimmed our Christmas budget by about one third.
 I can't honestly say that it was totally painless, but it was necessary since prices have gone up on so many items, especially gasoline.

-7) I cut everyone's hair but my own.
+7) I cut everyone's hair but my own.8) We grew some veggies this summer.

 9) We don't have cable TV.